mozilla/uniffi-rs/docs/manual/src/udl/structs.md

 ```

 This works for Swift and Python targets too.
-If not set otherwise the default value for a field is passed to the Rust constructor.
+If not set otherwise the default value for a field is used when constructing the Rust struct.

 ## Optional fields and default values